MERNCraft/css-only-games-1/README.md

 I wrote at the beginning of this article that I would not be showing you, step by step, how to build a particular game.
 However, I do want to give you the chance to test whether my explanations have made good sense to you.

-I've created a game that uses the techniques that I have describe above.
+I've created a game that uses the techniques that I have described above.
 You can find the GitHub Repository [here](https://github.com/MERNCraft/path).

 [![path](images/path.webp)](https://MERNCraft.github.io/path/)
 [Link](https://MERNCraft.github.io/path/)